Olympus E-M5 vs Sony A6000

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-M5 and the A6000 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 1440k dots.
 The table below summarizes some of the other core capabilities of the Olympus E-M5 and Sony A6000 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M5 and the A6000 is in-body image stabilization (IBIS).
-The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M5 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-M5 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.